 Students will be able to:

-• Demonstrate an understanding of the ethics appropriate to his or her experiential placement.
+- Demonstrate an understanding of the ethics appropriate to the student's experiential placement.

 Senior Capstone Learning Outcomes